benbalter/benbalter.github.com/_posts/2020-08-14-tools-of-the-trade.md

 ###### In-person meetings

-* **When**: Regular syncs, working through complex issues, ideation, project kickoffs, retros, social time, etc. Meetings shouldn't be used for status updates, to force work, or any task that best handled asynchronously.
-[Reserve high-fidelity mediums for the types of conversations that benefit from being face-to-face or ephemeral](https://ben.balter.com/2015/11/18/tools-to-empower-open-collaboration/#4-asynchronous-decision-making)
+* **When**: Regular syncs, working through complex issues, ideation, project kickoffs, retros, social time, etc. Meetings shouldn't be used for status updates, to force work, or any task that's best handled asynchronously.
+[Reserve high-fidelity mediums for the types of conversations that benefit from being face-to-face or ephemeral](https://ben.balter.com/2015/11/18/tools-to-empower-open-collaboration/#4-asynchronous-decision-making).
 * **Who**: Teams, extended stakeholders, peers.
 * **Why**: Some conversations require higher fidelity than issues or chat can offer.
 Be sure to have an agenda and goals.
 Memorialize decisions after the fact in a more-permanent medium.